cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/ai-first/2021/course_lectures.md

 ### GitHub for the Class project

 * We explain how touse GitHub for the class project.
 A video is available on YouTube.
 Pleas note that we only uploaded a thelevant portion.
 The other half of the lecture went into  individual comments for each student which we have not published.
-The comments are included in tiyr GitHub repository.
+The comments are included in the GitHub repository.

 Note project guidelines are given [here](https://cybertraining-dsc.github.io/courses/ai-first/project-guidelines/)